Jhelum

-Jhelum is a few miles upstream from the site of the ancient Battle of the Hydaspes between the armies of Alexander III of Macedon and Porus.
-The location of the modern city of Jhelum could possibly have been the capital of Porus' Kingdom, Paurava.
-A city called Bucephala was founded nearby to commemorate the death of Alexander's horse, Bucephalus.
+Jhelum is several miles upstream from the site of the ancient Battle of the Hydaspes between the armies of Alexander III of Macedon and Porus.
+The location of the modern city of Jhelum could conceivably have been the site of the capital of Paurava.
+The name of the nearby city Bucephala commemorates the death of Alexander's horse, Bucephalus.
 (Note: Jhelum, Pakistan (Alexandria Bucephalus/Bucephala), "A river, believed to be the Hydaspes mentioned by Alexander III the Great and which he reached in 326 BC, and a city originally called Alexandria Bucephalus, or more commonly Bucephala, to commemorate the noble horse that carried Alexander III for seventeen years and died here.
 The ancient city lay on the east bank of the river, whereas the present city lies on the west bank...")
-Other notable areas nearby include the 16th-century Rohtas Fort, the Tilla Jogian complex of ancient temples, and the 16th-century Grand Trunk Road which passes through the city.
-According to the 2023 Pakistani Census, the population of Jhelum was 312,426.
-There are a number of industries in and around Jhelum, including a tobacco factory, wood, marble, glass and flour mills.
+Other notable areas nearby include the 16th-century Rohtas Fort and the Tilla Jogian complex of ancient temples.
+The ancient Grand Trunk Road passes through the city.
+According to the 2023 Pakistani census, the population of Jhelum was 312,426.
+Today, there are a number of industries in Jhelum, including a tobacco factory and wood, marble, glass and flour mills.

 Etymology

-According to the Concise Dictionary of World-Place Names, the name of the city is derived from the words Jal meaning pure water and Ham meaning snow.
-These terms collectively refer to the water flowing through the Jhelum River that originates from the snow-covered mountains of the Himalayas.

-Historian Anjum Sultan Shahbaz recorded some stories of the name Jhelum in his book Tareekh-e-Jhelum as:
+According to the Concise Dictionary of World-Place Names, the name Jhelum is derived from Jal meaning ‘pure water’ and Ham meaning ‘snow’.
+This refers to the water flowing through the Jhelum River that originates from the snow-covered Himalayas.
+Historian Anjum Sultan Shahbaz recorded some theories about the name Jhelum in his book Tareekh-e-Jhelum thus:

 Many writers have different opinions about the name of Jhelum.
 One suggestion is that in ancient days Jhelumabad was known as Jalham.
 The word Jhelum is reportedly derived from the words Jal (pure water) and Ham (snow).
-The name thus refers to the waters of a river (flowing besides the city) which have their origins in the snow-capped Himalayas.
+The name thus refers to the waters of a river (flowing beside the city) which has its origin in the snow-capped Himalayas.

 However, some writers believe that when "Dara-e-Azam" reached a certain place on the river bank after winning many battles, he fixed his flag at that place and called it "Ja-e-Alam" which means "Place of the Flag".
 With the passage of time it became Jhelum from "Ja-e-Alam".

 According to tradition, Saeed Bin Abi Waqas, brother of Saad Bin Abi Waqas, was sent to China to preach Islam, during his journey he arrived at the city of Jhelum, he saw the reflection of a city in the river and said "هذا جهيلم" (this is Jhelum), which means "City besides the river, in full moonlight".

 Ahmed Shah Abdali also used "Jheelum" in place of Jhelum and "Harian" for Kharian in his diary.